The Stroop Effect test is a cool brain teaser which exercises your brain.

 Green Purple Green

-Ahh… That time is was a little more difficult wasn't’t it?
+Ahh… That time is was a little more difficult, wasn’t it?
 It took you a little more time to go through the list of words.
 The reason is that the color of the second group of words does not match the actual word itself.
 This causes a delay in the time it takes to name the color of the words in the second group.
 This is called the Stroop Effect.

 The Stroop Effect test exercises the portion of the brain which is considered to be responsible for higher order executive functions (frontal lobe).